allenlin90/alto-dashboard/README.md

 ## 5.3.
 Overview UI
 ### 5.3.1.
 Layout
+1. The `overview` layout is composed by 4 components into `components/layout/overview/DashboardLayout.tsx`.
+   1. `components/layout/overview/components/DashboardSideNav.tsx`
+   2. `components/layout/overview/components/DashboardMain.tsx`
+   3. `components/layout/overview/components/DashboardTopNav.tsx`
+   4. `components/layout/overview/components/DashboardFooter.tsx`

 #### 5.3.1.1.
 Sidenav
 1. Routes on side panel on the left can be implemented with **paths** to seperate components.
 Please refer to `constants/routes.ts`
 2. User customization may be provided such as user business logo.
 3. Image/Logo in the side nav may be hosted on CDN, whose hostname should be given in `images` in `next.config.js`.

+#### 5.3.1.2.
+Topnav
+1. "**Overview**" can be an image or gradient-colored text.
+2. `components/common/Timer.tsx` to udpate current local time with `setInterval`.
+   1. A wrapper can be added to style the text.
+   2. More options may be added to the component as props to configure locales, time format, etc.
+3. `components/layout/dashboard/components/top-nav/LangSelector.tsx` to switch between languages (`en` and `th` in this case).
+4. `components/layout/dashboard/components/top-nav/Notifications.tsx`
+   1. Polling, SSE, or Websocket to notification service to fetch latest notifications.
+      1. Abstracted with `useNotification` custom hook.
+   2. Mark revealed notification as "read" when open drawer.
+5. `components/layout/dashboard/components/top-nav/UserDrawer.tsx`
+   1. Requirements on handling user actions (e.g. checking profile, signing out)

 ## 5.4.
 Better to have
 1. Dataset could tremendous. `IndexedDB` may be used to handle local cache/data.
 2. **Web workers** can be used to offload heavy executions to prevent blocking JS main thread.
+3. When devices change to certain status (e.g. failed), sending push notification, SMS, popup dialog for alert.